drstearns/tutorials/src/goslicemap/index.md

 }
 ```

 But since maps are hash tables, the key/value pairs are in no particular order.
-In fact, Go will randomize the iteration order just to make sure you don't depend on some particular ordering that may change in the future.
-For example, each time you run the `for...range` loop above, it will list the words in a different order.
+In fact, Go will [randomize the iteration order](https://blog.golang.org/go-maps-in-action) just to make sure you don't depend on some particular ordering that may change in the future (this is another example where it's obvious this language was designed by seasoned developers who have been bitten by bugs resulting from spurious assumptions about past behavior that was not actually guaranteed).
+Each time you run the `for...range` loop above, it will list the words in a different order.

 If you want to iterate the map in some particular order (e.g. by the keys sorted alphabetically), you must first extract the keys into a slice, sort the slice, and then iterate that sorted slice: